nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 ## Admixture analysis

 In some cases we also want to infer genome-wide admixture proportions for each individuals.
 Similar to PCA, there are different ways of inferring admixture proportions from genotype likelihoods.
 Here, we will use [ngsAdmix](http://www.popgen.dk/software/index.php/NgsAdmix) and will also present a way of inferring admixture proportions with PCAngsd.
+Similar to the PCA, we want to use an LD-pruned SNP dataset for this analysis to reduce the impact of non-independent SNPs on the ancestry inference.

 ### ngsAdmix